Understanding Customer Search Intentions in Fashion eCommerce

 This customer has a product category she’s interested in (dress pants, for example), and is looking to explore the category of search results.
 She wants to see relevant results (and perhaps product suggestions) that complete the search.

-Where Fashion Taxonomies Fall Short: Our “willing to explore” customer is likely to become victim to fashion taxonomy terminologies.
+Where Fashion Taxonomy Fall Short: Our “willing to explore” customer is likely to become victim to fashion taxonomy terminologies.
 Take the example above--” dress pants.”
 There are many different regionalisms and ways to interpret the term, and if she doesn’t know that the retailer calls them “trousers,” she may receive no search results--or, a combination of dresses and pants.

 The customer is all about the details--after all, that’s what makes fashion interesting.
 She wants a cropped vegan leather jacket, under $200.
 Her expectations are high-- most major fashion brands highlight their clothing features, and she expects nothing less in the eCommerce experience.

-Where Fashion Taxonomies Fall Short: As we explained above, fashion taxonomies require constantly updating product features--and an understanding of relevant terminologies.
+Where Fashion Taxonomy Fall Short: As we explained above, fashion taxonomies require constantly updating product features--and an understanding of relevant terminologies.
 As more features are added to the search, it’s more likely that one of the features that our Fashionista is looking for won’t be named correctly.

-The customer is looking for the perfect dress to wear to a wedding--or perhaps a cozy fall jacket.
-These are examples of thematic searches, and are difficult for retailers to capture, but are an example of how we, as humans, think.
 We intrinsically know that a casual denim dress isn’t wedding-appropriate attire, but that’s because, just like the themed-searcher, we’ve mapped out those relationships in our minds.
 The themed-searcher is the most difficult to please--46% of the top eCommerce websites weren’t able to meet thematic search needs.

-Where Fashion Taxonomies Fall Short: Fashion taxonomy is, at its core, a system created by humans.
+Where Fashion Taxonomy Fall Short: Fashion taxonomy is, at its core, a system created by humans.
 Unless the humans behind the taxonomies have considered every possible relationship (which changes based on demographics such as gender, location, economic status) between occasions, seasons, and clothing, it’s impossible to map out all of the possible relationships.
 Therefore, it’s likely that the thematic searcher will receive few, if any, search results and assume that the fashion eCommerce site doesn’t have the appropriate products for her needs.

 Fashion tagging and fashion search go hand-in-hand.
 When a customer types her search intention into a search bar, she expects to receive accurate search results.
 But, behind the scenes, inaccurate product tagging can result in a mismatch between search intention and results.